Fasara/K8s-project/README.md

 ## Namespace
 A logical concept to group resources that are closely related, invisible boundaries created by the ETCD database to make easy for developers to manage close resources.

 You can't access the cluster directly, you are given access to certain namespaces based on your role.

+Namespaces allow us to implement role based access control.

+Namespaces can be given resource quotas.

+- `spec` always defines the behavior of a K8s object, and the `metadata` things like `name` and `namespace`